shane-kercheval/r-examples/examples/Regression and Other Stories/Regression-and-Other-Stories.md

     ##         1
     ## 0.5452559

-Lets test this.
-We’ll start with a body mass of `105`.
-Our prediction of metabolic rate is `0.5452559`.
+Our prediction of the metabolic rate is `0.5452559`.

 What is our prediction if we **double** the body mass?